We Got the Rhythm

-We Got the Rhythm is the second studio album recorded by American funk band The People's Choice, released in 1976 on the TSOP label.
+We Got the Rhythm is the second studio album recorded by American funk band People's Choice, released in 1976 on the TSOP label.

 Chart performance

 The album peaked at No. 38 on the R&B albums chart.
 It also reached No. 174 on the Billboard 200.
 The album features the single, "Here We Go Again", which peaked at No. 52 on the Hot Soul Singles chart.
 "Movin' in All Directions" also charted at No. 52 on the Hot Soul Singles chart.